 These optional workshops introduce the digital tools and systems used in the DRL, giving a grounding in the basic skills required to construct and control parametric models and interactive presentations.
 Sessions will build up to advanced scripting, programming and dynamic modelling techniques.

-Theodore Spyropoulos is director of Minimaforms.
+Theodore Spyropoulos is director of the experimental architecture and design practice Minimaforms.
 He has been a visiting Research Fellow at MIT and cofounded the New Media Research Initiative at the AA.
 He has taught in the graduate school of the University of Pennsylvania and the Royal College of Art, Innovation Design Engineering Department and previously worked as a project architect for the offices of Peter Eisenman and Zaha Hadid Architects.

-Patrik Schumacher is partner at Zaha Hadid Architects.
-He studied philosophy and architecture in Bonn, Stuttgart and London and received his doctorate at the Institute for Cultural Science at Klagenfurt University.
-He is a visiting professor at the University of Applied Arts in Vienna, and university professor at Innsbruck University.
+Patrik Schumacher is a practising architect and architectural theorist promoting parametricism.
+He studied philosophy and architecture in Bonn, Stuttgart and London and received his doctorate in Cultural Science at Klagenfurt University.
+He is a partner at Zaha Hadid Architects and has recently been the John Portman Chair at Harvard’s GSD.

-Robert Stuart-Smith is a director of Robert Stuart-Smith Design and co-founding director of the research practice Kokkugia.
-He has practised architecture in the UK, USA and Australia for the offices of Lab Architecture Studio, Grimshaw Architects, Arup's AGU (Advanced Geometry Unit) and Balmond Studio as an algorithmic design consultant.
-Kokkugia and RS- SDesign's work have been widely published and exhibited including recent acquisitions for the FRAC permanent collection and three consecutive nominations for Russia’s Chernikov Prize.
+Robert Stuart-Smith is a director of Robert Stuart-Smith Designand co-founding director of research practice Kokkugia.
+He has practised architecture in the UK, US and Australia for the offices of Lab Architecture Studio, Grimshaw Architects and as an algorithmic design consultant to Ove Arup AGU and Balmond Studio for design engineering.
+Kokkugia and RSSDesign’s work has been widely published and exhibited, including recent acquisitions for the FRAC permanent collection and three consecutive nominations for Russia’s Chernikov Prize.

-Doreen Bernathis an architect and a theorist across disciplines of design, technology, philosophy, visual art, media and cultures.
-Trained in Cambridge and at the AA, she won a RIBA scholarship and was a finalist in 2011 RIBA President’s Award for Outstanding Thesis.
-She teaches at AA, UCL, Leeds and is the founding director of SpaceMedia Int and DEZACT.
+Doreen Bernath is an architect and a theorist across disciplines of design, technology, philosophy, visual art, media and cultures.
+Trained at Cambridge and the AA, she won an RIBA scholarship and was a finalist in 2011 for the RIBA President’s Award for Outstanding Thesis.
+She teaches at the AA, UCL, Leeds and is the founding director of SpaceMedia Int and DEZACT.

 Ryan Dillon studied at Syracuse University and the AA.
 Currently he is Unit Master of AA Intermediate 5, teaches in the History and Theory programme and works as a designer at EGG Office.
 Previously he worked at Moshe Safdie Architects.

-Mostafa El-Sayed iis currently working as a member of the Computation and Design group at Zaha Hadid Architects.
+Mostafa El-Sayed is the co-founder of Automata Technologies and previously worked as a member of the Computation and Design group at Zaha Hadid Architects.
 He is a graduate of the AA and the American University of Sharjah.
 He has taught and presented work at various events, workshops and institutions both in London and internationally.

-Albert Williamson-Taylor has been the lead technical tutor on the DRL MArch programme since 2011.
-As cofounder of design-led structural engineering firm AKT II he brings a passion for cutting-edge technology to the many projects that he oversees.
+Albert Williamson-Taylor has been the lead technical tutor on the AADRL MArch programme since 2011.
+He is an active member on the Steering Committee of the Council for Tall Buildings, and as co-founder of design-led structural engineering firm AKT II he brings a passion for cutting-edge technology to the many projects that he oversees.
 He has extensive experience in award-winning designs that emphasise innovation and computational research in combination with a sustainable approach to technology and respect for heritage.